MyAlbum/sheet-modal/README.md

 ```bash
 $ yarn bootstrap
 ```

+> [!IMPORTANT]
+> For the bare example you need prepare the Pod project before running the example, this can be done by running: `$ cd examples/bare && yarn prepare-ios`

 After that you can run the examples:
 - `$ yarn expo` to start the expo example